-The settlement of the class action called for the implementation of a new mechanical licensing system to avoid the accumulation of pending royalties in the future, and to promote the timely payment of royalties to all rightsholders.
+The 2010 settlement of the class action called for the implementation of a new mechanical licensing system and related processes to avoid the accumulation of pending royalties in the future, and to promote the timely payment of royalties to all rightsholders.

-Settlement details regarding this system can be found under Section 6 of the Key Terms of Settlement.
+Settlement details regarding this system and related processes can be found under Section 6 of the Key Terms of Settlement.

-The new system was launched in early 2013, such that all newly released physical audio recordings by the major record companies as of January 1, 2013 have been licensed through this new system.
+All physical audio recordings released by the major record companies in Canada as of January 1, 2013 have been licensed through this new system.

 Where the ownership of a musical work remains unidentified after a period of 150 days after the release date of the recording in Canada, the royalties accrued for unidentified ownership shares are paid by the record companies into a trust account established and administered by CSI for the benefit of those rightsholders.
 This trust account is referred to as the Licensing Trust.

-STEP 1 – CSI Review: Each quarter, CSI reviews the details of each quarterly royalty file where the associated royalties are being paid into the Licensing Trust to identify rightsholders based on newly registered copyright ownership shares or licences which may have already been issued, in order to make an initial distribution on these items.
+STEP 1 – CSI Review: Each quarter, CSI reviews the details of the royalties paid into the Licensing Trust to identify rightsholders based on newly registered copyright ownership shares or licences which may have since been issued by CMRRA or SODRAC, in order to make an initial distribution on these items;

-STEP 2 – Public Licensing Period: For all shares that remain unidentified, information about the associated musical works and recordings will be published on CSI’s Claims Website in an attempt to identify and locate the copyright owners.
+STEP 2 – Public Licensing Period: For all shares that remain unidentified, information about the associated musical works and recordings is published on the Claims Website in an attempt to identify and locate the copyright owners.
 Rightsholders are invited to register for access to the Claims Website, review the lists of available royalties and make claims where applicable;